Brama australis: Habitat and biology

 Brama australis is a pelagic species which lives at depths of 15 to 120 m.
 It is a carnivorous species which feeds on the krill Euphasia mucronata in the southern summer off Chile, other crustaceans such as Pterygosquilla armata and hyperid amphipods are also important parts of its diet.
 It has also been reported to feed on crabs, squids and small fishes.
 It is a highly migratory species.
-It is a relatively fast growing species which can attain its full length in 8-9 years.
+It is a relatively fast growing species which can attain its full length in 8–9 years.
 It has been found to be host to 12 species of metazoan parasites, the most common were the copepod Hatschekia conifera with the larvae of the cestode Hepatoxylon trichiuri being the next most important.

 Utilisation

 Brama australis is mainly caught using long lines and gill nets by artisanal fisheries off Chile.
-The species is heavily exploited and may be on the verges of being overfished.
+The species is heavily exploited and may be on the verge of being overfished.
 Rarely caught elsewhere, usually as bycatch in tuna fisheries.